Mortimer333/Dito/documentation/OBSERVABLES.md

 ### Object and Arrays
 Change detection works ideally with simple types but has problems with objects and arrays.
-If you didn't assign new object or array it won't detect that inside of it was changed due to performance reasons.
-To manually trigger render you can use `render` method but this might not work as intended due to multiple checks and validation before allowing for component to render.
-To make sure that component will be rerendered use `queueRender` which will after short while will result in the component rerendering:
+If you didn't assign new object or array it won't detect that something has changed, so we need to trigger manually.

+To manually trigger render you can use `render` method but this might not work as intended due to multiple checks and validations before allowing for component to render.
+To make sure that component will be rerendered use `queueRender` which after short while will result in the component rerendering:
 ```js
 addToArray(item) {
   this.$.array.push(item);